Tilted sensitivity analysis in matched observational studies: Comparing the tilted and conventional sensitivity analyses through design sensitivity

 Table \ref{tab:designsens} shows the results.
 We see that as $J$ increases, the design sensitivities of both the tilted and conventional approaches increase; see the web-based supporting information for a discussion of why this holds for tilted $m$-statistics.
-We see that tilting, in addition to providing a closed form for the design sensitivity, provides an improvement in design sensitivity over the conventional approach for the symmetric and right-skewed error distributions for all three test statistics and all choices of $J$ except for the aligned rank statistic with $J=5$ and a $t_3$ generative model, where the conventional approach slightly outperforms the tilted variant.
+We see that tilting provides an improvement in design sensitivity over the conventional approach for the symmetric and right-skewed error distributions for all three test statistics and all choices of $J$ except for the aligned rank statistic with $J=5$ and a $t_3$ generative model, where the conventional approach slightly outperforms the tilted variant.
 The conventional approach has superior design sensitivity for the left-skewed generative distribution, 1-Exp(1).
-To assess the quality of the heuristic (\ref{eq:heuristic}), we evaluated its Monte-Carlo estimate for each test statistic, generative model, and number of matched controls reflected in Table \ref{tab:designsens}.
-The heuristic successfully predicted whether the tilted sensitivity analysis would outperform the conventional approach in all settings except for the aligned rank statistic with $J=5$ and a $t_3$ generative model.

 In the web-based supporting materials, we include an additional simulation study which plots the difference between $m_{\tilde{\Gamma}_{tilt}}$ and $\eta$ as a function of $\tau/\sigma$ across a range of generative models.
-This plot illustrates that the comparisons in design sensitivity persist beyond a fixed value of the effect size.
+This plot illustrates that the comparisons in design sensitivity persist across a range of effect sizes.
+We also introduce two heuristics, one more interpretable and one more accurate, for predicting which of the tilted or conventional approaches will perform better in terms of both design sensitivity and sensitivity values when applied to real data.
+The heuristics apply across different test statistics and effect sizes, and compare features of the observed distribution of the within-set scores $q_{ij}-\bar{q}_i$ to the treated contributions $T_i-\bar{q}_i$.
+The more accurate heuristic correctly predicted the winning method for each setting in Table \ref{tab:designsens}.
+Together, these clarify the role that observable data features play in determining which procedure will perform better.

-\subsection{Adaptive combination}
+\section{Adaptive combination}